Aquatic Invasive Species Laws

 It is illegal to possess or transport the following aquatic invasive species found in Vermont:

-A new invasive crayfish species that can displace native crayfish and destroy aquatic habitat has been found in Vermont.
+An invasive crayfish species that can displace native crayfish and destroy aquatic habitat.
 Rusty crayfish can reach 5 inches in length and can be identified by dark reddish spots on either side of their shell and large, strong, smooth claws that can be a brownish-olive color or a reddish-brown color with black or orange tips.

 Alison Fox, University of Florida, Bugwood.org